filippo-orru/personal-site-hugo/content/blog/paste-app/index.md

 ---
 title: "How to find long-lost passwords in your clipboard history"
-subtitle: "Inspecting the database used by Paste app."
+subtitle: "Inspecting the 'Paste' database."
 date: 2023-06-10T11:08:03+02:00
 draft: false
 description: "I was able to find a lost password in my clipboard history using creativity, some SQL, and command line tools.
 A lesson in problem-solving for me."